 Lexington is a medium-sized city located in the state of North Carolina.
 With a population of 19,326 people and 15 constituent neighborhoods, Lexington is the 45th largest community in North Carolina.

-Lexington is a blue-collar town, with 36.86% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Lexington, you'll notice that it is more blue-collar than most other communities in America.
+37.99% of Lexington’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Lexington is a city of service providers, production and manufacturing workers, and sales and office workers.
-There are especially a lot of people living in Lexington who work in food service (10.97%), sales jobs (9.36%), and maintenance occupations (9.11%).
+There are especially a lot of people living in Lexington who work in food service (11.79%), maintenance occupations (8.63%), and sales jobs (8.37%).

 Lexington is an extremely ethnically-diverse city.
 The people who call Lexington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lexington residents report their race to be White, followed by Black or African-American.
 Lexington also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.85% of the city’s residents.
-Important ancestries of people in Lexington include Irish, English, Italian, and Scots-Irish.
+People of Hispanic or Latino origin account for 16.58% of the city’s residents.
+Important ancestries of people in Lexington include Irish, English, Scottish, and Italian.

 The most common language spoken in Lexington is English.
 Other important languages spoken here include Spanish and Mon-Khmer (Cambodian).